DamianArado/GSoC-2022-Phoenix/PROGRESS.md

 # Project Progress Tracker

-Here, I will log the weekly progress.
+Here, I will log my weekly progress and learnings.
 This will be updated twice a week - on Monday and Thursday.

 ### Week 1 (May 30 - June 5, 2022)